kimsama/blizzconv/README.md

 10. Convert all DUN files to PNG images.
 The following command creates 45 PNG images (62 MB) and takes about 4m20s to complete on my computer.

 		$ time dun_dump -a

-Note: Step 7 takes ages to finish, so I'll fill in the missing details (e.g. XXX) once it has completed.

 public domain
 -------------